 - The revenue position for 2020/21 is challenging with additional pressure for the Council both operationally and financially as a result of the COVID-19 pandemic.
 This has impacted both as a result of incurring additional expenditure but also from a loss of income.
-Funding has been provided by Welsh Government to cover some of the issues. - An efficiency target of £247k has been set for the year and while it is anticipated that this will be achieved, some issues remain relating to unachieved savings targets from previous years. - The 2020/21 budget has been amended for internal transfers and technical adjustments.
-The overall total budget for the authority has not changed from £240.438m - Adverse variances are being projected for a number of services this year and the use of reserves will be required to resolve these issues in the short term issue.
+Funding has been provided by Welsh Government to cover some of the issues. - An efficiency target of £247k has been set for the year and while it is anticipated that this will be achieved, some issues remain relating to unachieved savings targets from previous years. - Adverse variances are being projected for a number of services this year and the use of reserves will be required to resolve these issues in the short term issue.